Basketball Coach Ronald Wolfs Discusses Memories Of Coach Ken Jones And Teaching The Game In Europe

 For the next phase of my writing journey, I’m starting a monthly newsletter for my writing and video content creation company, the Big Words LLC.
 In it, I plan to share inspirational words, pieces from this blog and my first blog, and select videos from my four YouTube channels.
 Finally, I will share updates for my book project The Engineers: A Western New York Basketball Story.
 Your personal information and privacy will be protected.
 Click this link and register using the sign-up button at the bottom of the announcement.
 If there is some issue signing up using the link provided, you can also email me at [email protected] .
 Yours in good sports.
 Best Regards.

-Contributors To The Engineers Part One: Excerpts from My Interviews Of Basketball Coaches And Players From Western New York
+Contributors to The Engineers Part One: Excerpts from My Interviews of Basketball Coaches and Players From Western New York

 “Basketball taught me that your hard work isn’t always recognized.
 But that doesn’t mean you give up working, because somewhere down the line, it’s going to have a benefit to you.”